extendi/react-gate/README.md

 #### Route locking

-The gate component protects the auth route, in this example is configured to consent access only to logged user.
+The `Gate` component protects the auth route, in this example is configured to consent access only to logged user.

 ``` js
     <Route